Boson Sampling with Gaussian input states: toward efficient scaling and certification: Introduction

 \section{Introduction}

-Boson Sampling is a model of intermediate---as opposed to universal---quantum computation initially proposed to confront the limits of classical computation compared to quantum computation~\cite{AA}.
+Boson Sampling is a model of intermediate---as opposed to universal---quantum computation, initially proposed to confront the limits of classical computation compared to quantum computation~\cite{AA}.
 An efficient classical computation of the Boson Sampling protocol would support the Extended Church-Turing Thesis "which asserts that classical computers can simulate any physical process with polynomial overhead"\cite{harrow17}, i.e., polynomial time and memory requirements.
-But an efficient classical algorithm for Boson Sampling would also imply that the Polynomial Hierarchy (PH) of complexity classes, which is believed to have an infinite number of discrete levels, would reduce (or "collapse") to just three levels.
-Consequently, a computer scientist could not simultaneously support the Extended Church-Turing Thesis and an infinite structure of the PH.
-Hence one is cornered into a position that either a fundamental change in computational complexity is needed or quantum enabled algorithms must be able to perform some tasks efficiently that cannot be performed efficiently on a classical computer.
-An example of such a task is the quantum Shor's algorithm~\cite{shor1994} for factorization which is an extremely important result due to the role that factoring prime numbers has in cryptography.
-Even in the absence of a full-scale quantum computer, a physically constructed Boson Sampling device could outperform a classical device sampling from the same distribution, and therefore, it is one of the leading candidates in the quest for a quantum optical demonstration of quantum computational advantage \cite{harrow17,lund2017,review_road_QCS,brod_2019_review}.
-The first experimental demonstration of quantum computational advantage was published in October 2019 for a sampling problem using 53 qubits in a superconducting circuit architecture\cite{google_q_supremacy}.
+But an efficient classical algorithm for Boson Sampling would also imply that the Polynomial Hierarchy of complexity classes, which is believed to have an infinite number of distinct levels, would reduce (or ``collapse'') to just three levels.
+Consequently, a computer scientist could not simultaneously support the Extended Church-Turing Thesis and an infinite structure of the Polynomial Hierarchy.
+Hence, one is cornered into a position that either a fundamental change in our understanding of computational complexity is needed or quantum-enabled algorithms must be able to perform some tasks efficiently that cannot be performed efficiently on a classical computer.

+Even in the absence of a full-scale quantum computer, a physically constructed Boson Sampling device could outperform a classical device sampling from the same distribution \cite{harrow17,lund2017,review_road_QCS,Brod2019_review,Preskill2018_NISQ}.
+The first experimental demonstration of quantum computational advantage was published in October 2019 for a sampling problem using 53 qubits in a superconducting circuit architecture \cite{google_q_supremacy}, while additional analysis of the performance can be found in Ref.~\cite{LeveragingArxiv}.
+Recently, quantum computational advantage was demonstrated by two other groups: one using photons with 50 single-mode squeezed states in a 100-mode linear optical network \cite{q_advantage_2020_jwpan}, and the other one using 216 modes and temporal encoding in a 3D topology \cite{Madsen2022}.
+We note, however, a discussion whether these constitute a useful quantum computational advantage.
+This critique points out a need of a quantum computational advantage beyond the scope of computational complexity, while others favor the view that testing computational complexity can constitute a meritorious goal in its own right.